vjovanov/actormig/actor-migration.md

 After this point you can run your test suite (assuming that you have one) and the whole system should behave as before.
 This is due to the fact that methods in `StashingActor` and `Actor` use the same architecture.

-### 4. Removing the `act` Method
+### 4. Removing the `act` Method and Using Akka Methods

+`StashingActor` contains methods from both Akka and Scala.
+Moreover, its default `act` implementation processes messages the same way as Akka processes methods.
+In this section we describe how to remove the act method and how to change the Stashing a.
+It is recommended to do this change one actor at a time.
+This step bridges the gap between the different behaviors of Scala and Akka Actors.
-* In scala.actors, behavior is defined by implementing the act method.
+In scala.actors, behavior is defined by implementing the act method.
 Logically, an actor is a concurrent process which simply executes the body of its act method, and then terminates.

-* In Akka, the behavior of an actor is defined using a global message handler which processes the messages in the actors mailbox one by one.
+On the other side in Akka, the behavior is defined by using a global message handler which processes the messages in the actors mailbox one by one.
 The message handler is a partial function which gets applied to each message.

+First we will explain how to migrate most often patterns used in `act` method and then we will explain how to change individual method names.

 * Patterns: code-react, loop-react, code-loop-react, code-loop-react-react, same with reactWithin